andymikulski/andymikulski.github.io/dev/_posts/projects/2017-6-15-multines.md

 inDev: true
 ---

-# Multiplayer NES on the web.
+# Multiplayer NES for the web.

 Users take turns playing classic NES games with each other in real time.
 Games are synced via a node server and web sockets.